techramento/techramento.github.io/BYLAWS.md

 #### Section 2.
 Exception for Litigation Relevant Documents.

-{{ site.legal_title }} expects all officers, directors, and employees to comply fully with any published records retention or destruction policies and schedules, provided that all officers, directors, and employees should note the following general exception to any stated destruction schedule: If you believe, or the {{ site.legal_title }} informs you, that corporate records are relevant to litigation, or potential litigation (i.e. a dispute that could result in litigation), then you must preserve those records until it is determined that the records are no longer needed.
+{{ site.legal_title }} expects all officers, directors, and employees to comply fully with any published records retention or destruction policies and schedules, provided that all officers, directors, and employees should note the following general exception to any stated destruction schedule: If you believe, or {{ site.legal_title }} informs you, that corporate records are relevant to litigation, or potential litigation (i.e. a dispute that could result in litigation), then you must preserve those records until it is determined that the records are no longer needed.
 That exception supersedes any previously or subsequently established destruction schedule for those records.

 #### Section 3.
 Minimum Retention Periods for Specific Categories